How To Design Restaurant Menus The Professional Way

 With all of these points to consider, don’t forget that your aim isn’t just a professional menu design: it’s a professional menu design that fits your restaurant.

+For a high-class wine bar, that could be a simple bi-fold on cream paper with three items on each side.
+For a family friendly build-your-own-taco bar, that could mean bright, eye-catching colors and quirky line drawings.
 For a coffee shop aiming to become the next Starbucks, that could mean keepsake menus the size of business cards with chalkboard backgrounds and hand-drawn florals.

 Image Source: Behance/Barcelona Design Shop

 The possibilities are endless.
-So don’t feel tied to a traditional menu; feel free to be as creative as you like, as long as you keep an eye on the tips above and make your menu fit your venue.
+So don’t feel tense to a traditional menu; feel free to be as creative as you like, as long as you keep an eye on the tips above and make your menu fit your venue.